wombelix/jDeepL/README.md

 * Restore the jDeepL Window if it's minimized or not in Focus
 * Paste the earlier copied text
 * Trigger the Translation

+# Releases

+There is no automated release process in place yet, I'm also still testing the most suitable packaging and Distribution format.

+For the time being, I'm going to manually publish new releases on my personal Nextcloud instance: https://hub.xlii.cc/s/an7E9E9bgFBpRG3

+Latest version: `v0.7.4` (SHA256 checksum: `206c13ec820451096bdf07f29e336c6827c750db11554d9dcc68812c8b56c796`)

 # Build